jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

     void handle(Stuff stuff);
 }
 ```
 **NOTE**: The `IHandleStuff` interface really has no context.
 And the notion of possible Exceptions is ignored.
 I'm more focused upon how this will handle sunny day scenarios.
-A real interface and subsequent implementations would require more context and rainy day scenarios as well.
+A real interface and subsequent implementations would require more context and rainy-day scenarios as well.

 Each of the three Adapters has to implement this interface. `PersistStuffViaDB` will _handle_ stuff in the DB. `NotifyStuffViaMessageService` will create a `StuffHandled` **Domain Event** and send notifications via the Message Service.

 But things get very interesting with `HandleStuffViaComposite`.
 It doesn't have any external dependencies.
-It's only dependency is upon `IHandleStuff` both as its parent interface as well as referenced interfaces.
+Its only dependency is upon `IHandleStuff` both as its parent interface as well as referenced interfaces.
 The diamond indicates it has a Container of `IHandleStuff` references.
 Here's the gist of what `HandleStuffViaComposite` would look like in Java:
 ```java
 class HandleStuffViaComposite implements IHandleStuff {
     private List<IHandleStuff> stuffIHandle = new LinkedList<>();